networkimprov/mnm/Rationale.md

 would establish a separate service instance for that purpose.
 For a small organization, the cost of the messaging service should be negligible.

+Every individual needs a **single messaging app** that runs on all your computing devices, and regularly connects to the messaging services of the organizations you belong to, using a common network protocol.
+The app should present a separate inbox for each service, and adjust the look of inbox & message views (e.g. fonts, colors, background graphics) according to the service's skin settings, which you may revise.

-To prevent destructive correspondence (in the case of an organization with non-restrictive membership) the service must prevent members with whom you are not acquainted from sending you arbitrary content.
+To prevent destructive correspondence (in the case of organizations with non-restrictive membership) messaging services must prevent members with whom you are not acquainted from sending you arbitrary content.

 To prevent theft of correspondence (in the event of a compromised account or server) the messaging service must **store only messages that have not yet been delivered** or returned as undeliverable.